 Don’t take my word for it.
 PFF has about half the NFL teams in the league as premium clients.
 They used to offer more extensive premium stats for all users, but these are now exclusive to NFL teams that subscribe to their service and are unavailable to regular subscribers.

 They have expanded their DFS section as of late, which includes perks such as lineup optimizers and weekly pick articles written by their staff.
 Their collection of statistics, on the whole, is still the main reason to purchase a subscription, however.

-Their cornerback and wide receiver grades — along with their weekly article on cornerback shadows and WR vs. CB matchups — is one of my favorite articles each week.
-Individual match-ups mean a lot when it comes to picking wide receivers in DFS.
+Their cornerback and wide receiver grade, along with their weekly article on cornerback shadows and WR vs. CB matchups is one of my favorite articles each week.
+Individual matchups mean a lot when it comes to picking wide receivers in DFS.